The Unacceptable Reality: Type 1 Diabetes in Uganda

 Editor’s Note: Robinah Namutebi has passed away since the publication of this story due to poverty and lack of access to life-saving supplies for her type 1 diabetes.

 Robinah Namutebi sits upon the floor of the tiny clay-brick shack that doubles as her home and a small store offering simple household wares to her neighbours in the Ugandan village of Tiribogo, about 40 km from the sprawling, tangled capital city, Kampala.

-Robinah, unfortunately, has Type 1 diabetes, a chronic autoimmune disease in which the pancreas is rendered obsolete, no longer able to produce the insulin needed to convert glucose into energy.
-This condition can only be managed with regular glucose monitoring and daily injections of inulin.
-The cause is unknown, there are no preventative measures and without insulin, people with Type 1 diabetes die.
+Robinah, unfortunately, has type 1 diabetes, a chronic autoimmune disease in which the pancreas is rendered obsolete, no longer able to produce the insulin needed to convert glucose into energy.
+This condition can only be managed with regular blood glucose monitoring and daily injections of insulin.
+The cause is unknown, there are no preventative measures and without insulin, people with type 1 diabetes die.